(Note: This post is for students enrolled in my yearlong practitioner action research course)

 Step 4: In-depth Analysis and Reflection

-Objective: Delve deeper into the clusters, engaging in a process of critical reflection and analysis.
+Objective: Dive deeper into the clusters, engaging in a process of critical reflection and analysis.

 Step 5: Prioritizing and Finalizing Themes